zonca/openstack_unshelver_webapp/README.md

   Caddy fallback flag reflects reality.
 Periodic checks keep Caddy, OpenStack, and the UI in sync even if an action fails midway.

-This plan keeps the GPU instance costs near zero while presenting a seamless single-host experience and a persistent control plane for administrators.
+This plan keeps the GPU instance costs near zero while presenting a seamless launcher experience and a persistent control plane for administrators.

 ### Controller Deployment Notes